OpenTermsArchive/docs/content/collections/create.en.md

 - Paste the public key in “Key”
 - Validate with “Add SSH Key”

-### On Brevo OpenTermsArchive account
+### On Open Terms Archive Brevo account

 - Create an SMTP key to allow sending error notifications by email:
-  - Log in on Brevo as OpenTermsArchive admin user
+  - Log in on Brevo as Open Terms Archive admin user
   - Go to <https://app.brevo.com/settings/keys/smtp>
   - “Generate a new SMTP key”
   - Set the SMTP key name “Name your SMTP key”: `<collection_name>` collection”